 Include the business software you’ll use to organize and track the information involved at every stage in the sales cycle.
 Include the CRM tool, any communication tools and performance tracking tools that will be used to help achieve your goals.

 Detail how sales outcomes will be tracked and measured against sales goals.
-Include all the plans and tools involved in monitoring team member productivity and the efficacy of sales tactics used.
+Include all the sales action plans and tools involved in monitoring team member productivity and the efficacy of sales tactics used.
 Also, mention how the relevant personnel will receive performance feedback on their work.

 Sales Plan Templates